 CSS is not rocket science, it is a language where you declare the style for an element and that happens.
 It’s straightforward, it works!
 We don’t want a web where you see the same blue button and the same fonts.
 Let’s build something that makes people say ‘wow’!
 Build something unique, and come to think of it, since you are the one knowing the unique challenges you are confronted with you should be able to get your shit done the best!

 You should really inspect your options, and we recommend really seeing what feels like a good structure for you.
-We obviously recommend the Get Shit Done kit from Creative Tim, you can see it and download it here: http://www.creative-tim.com/product/get-shit-done-kit.
+We obviously recommend the Get Shit Done Kit from Creative Tim.
 Some said ‘it has become a trademark for the online community of a clean and nice looking interface’.
 We are trying to build a standard, both visually and structurally.

-You can see from the images that the Kits are very different estetically and they reflect certain styles.
+You can see from the images that the Kits are very different esthetically and they reflect certain styles.
 It is up to you to find the one that goes with your work.
-If you are still searching, check out these lists from Design Crazed and WebUIKits

-We will continue to share and publish new UI stuff and tools to help with building websites as well as develop site specific patterns.
-Basic idea was obvious from the get-go, get your shit done!
+We will continue to share and publish new UI stuff and tools to help with building websites as well as develop site-specific patterns.
+The basic idea was obvious from the get-go, get your shit done!